postsharp/Metalama.Samples/examples/caching/caching-4/README.md

 ## ICacheKeyBuilderProvider

-At runtime, it is convenient to abstract the process of obtaining `ICacheKeyBuilder` instances with a provider pattern.
+At run time, it is convenient to abstract the process of obtaining `ICacheKeyBuilder` instances with a provider pattern.
 We can achieve this by defining the `ICacheKeyBuilderProvider` interface.

 [!metalama-file ICacheKeyBuilderProvider.cs]